gorkang/downloadReferences/README.md

 download_papers(DOIs = list_identifiers$dois)
 ```

+The above will download all the available papers to a "downloads" folder (will create it if it does not exist.
+Use the `download_folder` if you prefer to set a specific folder for the downloaded papers).

 The function `get_dois_from_paper()` can be used with the DOI number `get_dois_from_paper(DOI = "10.1001/jamainternmed.2021.0269")`, the DOI website `get_dois_from_paper(HTML = "http://dx.doi.org/10.1001/jamainternmed.2021.0269")` or, sometimes, directly with the paper's website `get_dois_from_paper(HTML = "https://www.frontiersin.org/articles/10.3389/fpsyg.2015.01327/full")`.